Class-Incremental Learning with Repetition: Related Work

 \section{Related Work}

-Current CL methods are mainly focused on two types of benchmarks namely, \textit{Multi Task} (MT) and \textit{Single Incremental Task} (SIT)~\cite{maltoni2019continuous}.
+Current CL methods are mainly focused on two types of benchmarks, namely, \textit{Multi Task} (MT) and \textit{Single Incremental Task} (SIT)~\cite{maltoni2019continuous}.
 MT divides training data into distinct tasks and labels them during training and inference.
 SIT splits a single task into a sequence of unlabeled experiences.
 SIT can be further divided into Domain-Incremental (DI) where all classes are seen in each experience, and Class-Incremental (CL) where each experience contains only new (unseen) classes ~\cite{vandeven2019three}.
 Both DI and CI are extreme cases and are unlikely to hold in real-world environments \cite{cossu2021class}.
-In a more realistic setting, the role of natural repetition in CL scenarios was studied in the context of New Instances and Classes (NIC) scenario \cite{lomonaco2020rehearsal} and the CRIB benchmark \cite{stojanov2019}.
+In a more realistic setting, the role of natural repetition in CL streams was studied in the context of New Instances and Classes (NIC) scenario \cite{lomonaco2020rehearsal} and the CRIB benchmark \cite{stojanov2019}.
 NIC mainly focuses on small experiences composed of images of the same object, and repetitions in CRIB are adapted to a certain dataset and protocol.
-The Class-Incremental with Repetition (CIR) scenario was initially formalized in \cite{cossu2021class}, however the work lacks a systematic study of CIR scenarios as the wide range of CIR scenarios makes them difficult to study.
+The Class-Incremental with Repetition (CIR) scenario was initially formalized in \cite{cossu2021class}, however, the work lacks a systematic study of CIR streams as the wide range of CIR streams makes them difficult to study.

 To counter the lack of repetition in CI, replay has been extensively used as a CL strategy ~\citep{rebuffi2017icarl, lopez2017gradient, chaudhry2018efficient, wu2019large, castro2018end, belouadah2019il2m, kim-ECCV-2020, douillard2020podnet}.
-In such methods, natural repetition is artificially simulated by storing past data in an external memory, and replaying them alongside the scenario stream data.
-Repetition reduces catastrophic forgetting through implicit regularization of model's weights ~\cite{hayes2021replay}.
+In such methods, natural repetition is artificially simulated by storing past data in external memory and replaying them alongside the scenario stream data.
+Repetition reduces catastrophic forgetting through implicit regularization of the model's weights ~\cite{hayes2021replay}.
 In CI benchmarks, replay seems to be the only working strategy ~\cite{van2020brain}.
 In other words, replay seems to be a necessity when no natural repetition happens.
+Although replay can be seen as a method to simulate natural repetitions artificially, the two concepts are fundamentally different.
+Repetition in replay strategies occurs with the same data seen in previous experiences, which is neither realistic nor biologically plausible~\cite{gupta2010hippocampal}.
+On the other hand, natural repetitions of already seen objects occur in different real-world environments and better fit the CIR scenario studied in this paper.